 - Burning sensation: Feeling a burning sensation when you pee or have sex could mean your pH level is off.
 This discomfort could be due to a yeast infection or sexually transmitted infections such as chlamydia or gonorrhea.

 You can easily find an over-the-counter vaginal pH test kit at your local pharmacy or drugstore, and they're really simple to use.
-Different brands may have slight variations, but typically each kit includes a vaginal swab, pH test paper, and a chart to help you understand the results.
+Different brands may have slight variations, but typically, each kit includes a cotton swab, pH test paper, and a chart to help you understand the results.
+Here’s how to use one:

-Vaginal pH is only an approximation of the amount of lactic acid produced in the vagina, so a vaginal pH test is more like a health metric rather than a diagnostic tool.
-A vaginal pH test will tell you how acidic your vagina is, but it won't tell you whether or not you have a vaginal infection, or what kind of infection you have.
+Keep in mind: Vaginal pH is only an approximation of the amount of lactic acid produced in the vagina, so a vaginal pH test is more like a health metric rather than a diagnostic tool.
+A pH test can’t confirm what type of infection (if any) you have.
+It’s best used as a helpful guide — but if your results are abnormal or symptoms persist, you should follow up with a healthcare provider or consider a vaginal microbiome test for more detailed insights.

 Vaginal pH test vs vaginal microbiome test